 - Carefully poke the top of the loaf cake with a skewer so that there are several small holes all through it.

-- Reserve the remaining syrup for the glaze.
+- Reserve 3 tablespoons of syrup for the glaze.

 - When the cake has cooled completely, you can remove it from the loaf pan and glaze it.